c-neto/carlosneto.dev/_sources/blog/2025/2025-06-22-kubernetes-logs-simplified.md.txt

 The `0.log` file contains the current container's live running logs.
 If the container crashes and restarts, Kubernetes renames `0.log` to `1.log` and creates a new `0.log` for the new run.
 This process continues with `2.log`, `3.log`, and so on.
 When you execute `kubectl logs --previous <pod> -c <container>`, the kubelet searches for logs in `1.log`, `2.log`, and subsequent files.

-To simplify log ingestion for third-party tools, the kubelet creates symbolic links for the `0.log` files in the `/var/log/containers/` directory on the node.
+To make log ingestion easier for third-party tools, the kubelet creates symbolic links to each container's current log file (`0.log`) in the `/var/log/containers/` directory.
+Each symbolic link is named using the pod name, namespace, container name, and container ID, making it easy for log shippers to identify and process logs for each container.

 ```bash
 # >>> symbolic link log file name pattern